derykmakgill/website/testbtc.md

 ---

+## 08 April 2014

+Gavin Andresen [steps down as the lead developer for Bitcoin Core](https://www.coindesk.com/gavin-andresen-steps-bitcoins-lead-developer) and passes the reins to Wladimir van der Laan.

+---

 ## 26 May 2014

 [Mircea Popescu threatens to kill Andreas Antonoplous on Twitter](https://web.archive.org/web/20160503210834/http://www.thecoinfront.com/andreas-antonopolous-threatened-with-murder-over-twitter/) after he says Bitcoin shouldn't just be a tool of the ultra-privileged.